mlcommons/ck/README.md

-CK lets users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and unified API (through CK modules written in Python), and JSON-based extensible meta-description, thus protecting them from continuous changes in the system.
+CK lets users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and unified API (through CK modules written in Python), and JSON-based, schema-free and extensible meta-description, thus protecting them from continuous changes in the system.

 These entries can be transparently indexed and searched by third-party ElasticSearch tool, shared via GIT and connected